Resilience through Reconstruction

 - Proposals should respond directly to the conference theme (outlined above), foster constructive interaction and be of potential interest to a diverse group of conference attendees.

-- Proposal should be submitted online via this link: http://bit.ly/menawca2018
+- Proposal should be submitted online via this link.

 - You will be asked to submit a presenter bio description with your proposal (no longer than 50 words).
 Please ensure all information is accurate and up to date.

-- All presenters will undergo UAEU security vetting prior to the conference.
-The conference organisers will contact presenters regarding this vetting process upon acceptance of a proposal.
+- All presenters will undergo security vetting prior to the conference.
+The conference organizers will contact presenters regarding this vetting process upon acceptance of a proposal.

 - All presenters and participants are responsible for obtaining their own visas.
-This responsibility does not lie with either MENAWCA or UAEU.
+This responsibility does not lie with either MENAWCA or LAU.